Introduction

 What you want to pay extra special attention to is the “Linux/LVFS Beta Testing BIOS” section.

-One thing you will notice are these instructions to modify the /etc/fwupd/uefi_capsule.conf
+One thing you will notice are these instructions to modify the /etc/fwupd/uefi_capsule.conf file and include/uncomment a line that says DisableCapsuleUpdateOnDisk=true.

 Thankfully, the Nix community has noticed this and added a fix so we do not have to mess around with configuration files.